Updated March 18, 2026

 How to avoid

-Book accommodation early — supply is limited and won't increase.
-Consider staying in nearby Ghent or at the edge of the city.
+Book accommodation well in advance — supply is permanently limited and will not increase.
+Consider staying in nearby Ghent (30 minutes by train) or at properties on the edge of the city center.

 Behavior